 - Research: Market researchers find out how consumers tick, from what motivates them to buy toothpaste to what makes them trust a company.

-- Digital marketing: Most companies promote themselves and sell their products online now, so it's essential to use websites, social media and online advertising to talk to customers and sell the company's products.
+- Digital marketing: using websites, social media and other online tools to talk to customers and sell the company's products.
 Read: The Truth About Digital Marketing Jobs.

 All these jobs can be done "in-house" at the company whose product you’re selling, or as part of an agency which takes on different clients.
 You can also go solo and work on projects as a freelancer.
 Many copywriters choose to do this.

 A career in marketing is all about selling products and ideas in creative and innovative ways.